 Cauda equina recovery

-The outlook depends on the cause of cauda equina syndrome (CES) and how quickly treatment can be provided.
+The outlook (prognosis) depends on the cause of CES and how quickly treatment can be provided.

 A delay in diagnosis and effective treatment increases the risk of long-term bladder, bowel and sexual problems.
 Late diagnosis and a delay in treatment can also increase the risk of a permanent nerve damage affecting the bladder, bowel and legs.